TheGameCreators/GameGuruMAX/README.md

 Compiling WICKED ENGINE:

 1. Create a DEV folder somewhere close to a root drive with lots of storage
+2. Install GitHub Desktop and log in with a previously registered GitHub account
-2. Use GitHub and go click the green CODE button to copy the repo URL: https://github.com/TheGameCreators/WickedRepo
+3. Use GitHub and go click the green CODE button to copy the repo URL: https://github.com/TheGameCreators/WickedRepo
-3. Use GitHub Desktop to CLONE this repository and name it WICKEDREPO located in the DEV folder (i.e. D:\DEV\WICKEDREPO)
+4. Use GitHub Desktop to CLONE this repository and name it WICKEDREPO located in the DEV folder (i.e. D:\DEV\WICKEDREPO)
-4. You will need to register a GitHub account and log in when installed GitHub Desktop
+5. You will need to log into your GitHub account within GitHub Desktop
-5. Select CLONE a repository from the internet and select UTL, enter the URL you copied earlier
+6. Select CLONE a repository from the internet and select UTL, enter the URL you copied earlier
-6. Change the LOCAL PATH to your DEV folder and name this repo folder WICKEDREPO (i.e. D:\DEV\WICKEDREPO)
+7. Change the LOCAL PATH to your DEV folder and name this repo folder WICKEDREPO (i.e. D:\DEV\WICKEDREPO)
-7. Open "D:\DEV\WICKEDREPO\WickedEngine.sln" (use VS2022) and right click 'WickedEngine_Windows' project and select "Set as Startup Project"
+8. Open "D:\DEV\WICKEDREPO\WickedEngine.sln" (use VS2022) and right click 'WickedEngine_Windows' project and select "Set as Startup Project"
-8. Set the Solution Configuration from "Debug" to "ReleaseForGG".
+9. Set the Solution Configuration from "Debug" to "ReleaseForGG".
 Now right click 'WickedEngine_Windows' project and select Properties
-9. Ensure your project properties "Output Directory" in General looks like: "$(SolutionDir)..\GAMEGURUMAXREPO\GameGuru Core\Guru-WickedMAX\x64\Release\"
+10. Ensure your project properties "Output Directory" in General looks like: "$(SolutionDir)..\GAMEGURUMAXREPO\GameGuru Core\Guru-WickedMAX\x64\Release\"
-10. Right click 'WickedEngine_Windows' project and select REBUILD, it should produce a file "DEV\GAMEGURUMAXREPO\GameGuru Core\Guru-WickedMAX\x64\Release\WickedEngine_Windows.lib".
+11. Right click 'WickedEngine_Windows' project and select REBUILD, it should produce a file "DEV\GAMEGURUMAXREPO\GameGuru Core\Guru-WickedMAX\x64\Release\WickedEngine_Windows.lib".
-11. Close Visual Studio
+12. Close Visual Studio

 Cloning ASSIMP: